bmike78/ansible-altostratus/docs/source/design.rst

 How is Altostratus Designed?
 ---------------------
 - `Altostratus`_ uses Ansible at its core to create Openstack instance or instances.
-The Ansible os_ modules work very well to orchestrate most things in an Openstack cloud, so all of these operations can be automated as part of a playbook instead of coding a bunch of custom code against the Openstack APIs.
+The Ansible cloud modules for Openstack work very well to orchestrate most things in an Openstack cloud, so all of these operations can be automated as part of a playbook instead of coding a bunch of custom code against the Openstack APIs.
 - Once Openstack resources are created and idempotent, then the playbook will move on to application install based on roles that are added to the instance's yml file.
 - A declaration of roles per instance is done in the yml file as well, so a multiple instance deployment stack like Docker Swarm or Kubernetes is also possible.
 - Integration with Designate and Infoblox allow for DNS records to be created, deleted or modified as well.